Washington Heights Events: January 20–26

 Thursday

-Thursdays through Sundays from noon to 5 at the Society on Audubon Terrace at Broadway and 155th Street.
+Free.
+Thursdays through Sundays from noon to 5 at the Hispanic Society of American on Audubon Terrace at 155th Street.
+Through April.

 Take a moment to tune into your senses and practice mindfulness in this guided session.